-The Mpala Research Centre has housing and laboratory space for 30 researchers and students.
+The Mpala Research Centre has housing for over 50 researchers and students.
 The McCormack lab building and the NSF lab building are the main facilities for research.

 - Laboratory space with basic equipment for DNA analysis, microscopic examinations, analytical chemistry, computer facilities, freezer space, a "screenhouse" for potted plant experiments, a herbarium/specimen collection, field specimen holding space, and offices.

 - Clean water and electricity (both 110v and 240v) in the labs on a 24-hour basis.

 The Graham Library provides a comfortable reading and working area with some basic guide books to birds and mammals and reference books on ecology and conservation.
 There are also back copies of select African journals.